-3.5 Environmental Report
+3.6 Environmental Report

-In this SEA Environmental Report, the likely environmental effects of the Plan and the alternatives are predicted and their significance evaluated.
+In this SEA Environmental Report, an earlier version of which was placed on public display alongside the Plan, the likely environmental effects of the Plan and the alternatives are predicted and their significance evaluated.

 The Environmental Report provides Fáilte Ireland, stakeholders and the public with a clear understanding of the likely environmental consequences of implementing the Plan.
 Mitigation measures to prevent or reduce significant adverse effects posed by the Plan are identified in Section 9 - these have been integrated into the Plan.